psyomn/notes/languages/ada/psytypes/doc/records.markdown

 - Tagged Record (Class)
     - Is a record that later on can be used as a class.

+# Records

+Records in Ada are what structs are in C - but with some differences as we will see.
+We describe the different types of records we can use in Ada.

 ## Basic Record